Slow Cooked Aubergine and Lentil Curry

-Aubergine was never something I ate a lot of growing up – just the odd moussaka.
+Do you eat a lot of aubergine?
+It was never something I ate a lot of growing up – just the odd moussaka.
 When I started trying to cook it as a student I treated it pretty much like courgette – frying, grilling or roasting it fairly quickly.
 However, where courgette quickly turns to slime if overcooked, my aubergine remained stubbornly tough and bitter.

 Aubergine (egg plant) is widely used in Indian cooking.
 It has a meaty texture and absorbs flavours readily – all things that make it perfect for a curry.
 Serve this hearty aubergine and lentil curry with rice, chapatis or just bread to take your aubergines to a new level.
 I think it would be just as nice if you swapped the spices for garlic, stirred in some basil at the end, and served with fresh bread for a Mediterranean style feast.

-- 6 aubergine
+- 6 aubergine/ egg plant

-- 8oz lentils
+- 8 oz lentils

-- 2 tins of chopped tomatoes
+- 2 tins of chopped tomatoes 400g/14 oz

-- 1 tsp ground ginger
+- 1.5 tsp ground ginger

-- 1.5 tsp chilli paste
+- 1/2 tsp extra hot chilli powder

 - Open the tins of tomatoes and add them to the slow cooker.

-- Boil the kettle.
-Mix the spices, chilli paste and cornflour together with a little of the water of the water from the kettle to form a paste.
+Mix in the spices.
+Boil the kettle.
+Mix the cornflour/cornstarch together with a little water to form a paste and stir it in.

 Mix the ingredients in the slow cooker thoroughly.
 Mix 600 ml freshly boiled water from the kettle with the stock cube and pour it in.
 Cook on medium for 6 hours or on low for 8 hours.